MrCoderKai/vim-beauty-guide/README.md

     - [ctags](#ctags)

 # Configure Files List
 Describe: There are some other configurations that are not mentioned in this guide.
-A easy way to configure is move the following configure files to the specific path.
+An easy way to configure is move the following configure files to the specific path.

 **Note: Even all configure files are provided, you should read this guide carefully.**